The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 • Extras

-Is the Great Glen Way in Scotland safe?
+Is the Great Glen Way in Scotland Safe?

 Yes, the Great Glen Way is totally safe.
 The trails are quite straight forward and there is very little difference in altitude.
 The biggest challenge during the Great Glen Way is the weather.
 It is well known that the climate in Scotland isn't the best and chances are that it will rain during your Great Glen Way trek.
 The key is knowing that it will happen and being prepared for when it does, so make sure to carry a waterproof jacket and an extra pair of socks with you.